lucarin91/TosKer-lecture/slide.md

 - Combine the deployment of Software components together with Docker Container

-- Implementation an engine that accept a subset of the TOSCA language
+- Implementation an engine that accept the TOSCA language

 ---